mrfdev/CMI/Resources/FAQ/cmi-library.md

 ## I have to restart

-Yes, the first time a plugin or cmi lib has loaded and converted any data.
+Yes, the first time a plugin or CMILib has loaded and converted any data.
 It's ready to be used after a server restart.

 ## Backing up and testing?